 When purchasing Integrity Management Software, you may need to choose between perpetual licensing or a subscription (also called ‘Software as a Service’ or ‘SaaS’).
 So, what’s the best option?
 At Cenosco we offer subscription-based integrity management software and frequently get asked about the differences between these two models.
-In this article we’ll try to answer your questions and explain why we think SaaS is the best choice.
+In this article, we’ll try to answer your questions and explain why we think SaaS is the best choice.

 What is a perpetual license?

 For a long time, perpetual licensing was the default method for purchasing software.
 It means you pay for a license up-front and get the right to use the software forever.
 That sounds very simple but is often more complicated in reality.
-That’s because software needs to be updated regularly.
+That’s because the software needs to be updated regularly.
 Usually, software developers update their software at least once a year.
 Purchasers of perpetual licenses need to pay to upgrade their software if they want to access the latest functionalities.
-If you decide not to upgrade, it often means you’ll no longer receive technical support and it may pose safety risks as well.
+If you decide not to upgrade, it often means you’ll no longer receive technical support, and it may pose safety risks as well.
 Sometimes you will also be required to pay a yearly maintenance fee, which can cost between 15-30% of the initial licensing costs.

 What is SaaS or a subscription-based license?

 SaaS stands for Software as a Service.
 It means you purchase the right to use the software, for as long as you pay the recurring subscription fee.
-Monthly or yearly subscription options are most common.
+Monthly or yearly subscription options are the most common.
 Software updates are included in the price and don’t need to be paid for separately.
 All users automatically get access to the latest functionalities and safety updates.
 SaaS solutions are typically hosted in the cloud, which means you don’t need to worry about installing, updating, or maintaining them.
 This makes SaaS solutions hassle-free and cost-effective.
 Even though the software is hosted in the cloud, options to use the software offline are often still available.
 Our software also has this functionality.